RS2007/Drown-swarm/app.typ

     == About me
 Hi there!
 My name is Rohith, and I'm passionate about all things related to computers.
 I find immense joy in delving into the intricate world of software and hardware, constantly exploring and pushing the boundaries of what technology can achieve.

 I have dedicated a significant portion of my time to tinkering with both software and hardware components.
-It's a thrilling experience for me to create and experiment with different aspects of computing.I have a drem of building an entire computing stack from scratch and have progressed somewhat on that journey through some of my projects:  A single-cycle CPU (#link("https://github.com/RS2007/single-cycle-cpu")[here]) and I am currently engrossed in the development of a compiler/interpreter (#link("https://github.com/RS2007/compiler-for-monkey")[here]).
+It's a thrilling experience for me to create and experiment with different aspects of computing.I have a drem of building an entire computing stack from scratch and have progressed somewhat on that journey through some of my projects:  A single-cycle CPU (#link("https://github.com/RS2007/single-cycle-cpu")[here]), A chip8 emulator(#link("https://github.com/rs2007/chip8-Typescript")[here]) and I am currently engrossed in the development of a compiler/interpreter (#link("https://github.com/RS2007/compiler-for-monkey")[here]).
 I am an ardent enthusiast of systems programming and loves looking "under the hood".
 Apart from my hands-on approach to technology, I have a deep love for writing.
 I maintain a blog at #link("https://rohith.page")[rohith.page], where I share my insights, experiences, and discoveries in the world of computing.
 It's my way of contributing to the vast knowledge-sharing community and engaging in meaningful discussions.
 You can see a comprehensive list of my projects in my github repo (#link("https://github.com/RS2007")[here])

 When I'm not immersed in my own projects, you can often find me actively participating in online communities.
 I frequently visit platforms like Hacker News, where I absorb the latest news, trends, and thought-provoking discussions from the tech world.
 I also enjoy sharing my thoughts and insights on #link("https://twitter.com/RohithS68525052")[Twitter].